Mentoring Purposes and Pitfalls

 - Supporting task ownership.
-Tasks that each person owns include managing:
+Transferring responsibility for tasks that each person owns include the management of:

 - Relationships – Do I have 10’s with people (not necessarily best friends but rather no troubling challenges or unresolved issues)?
 Do I make this top priority and foundational?

 - Productivity – Am I feeling and being competent, excellent and efficient in getting things done?

 - Engagement – Am I fully engaged, bringing my A-game?
 Excited about my job?

 - Blueprint – including next steps on purpose, values, visions, goals, procedures or roles

 - Tools – Use and mastery in applying them